-The University remains fully committed to growing its PGR student population; the target of 1,100 students remains in place, though the timeline for delivering this has been extended to 2021 (see

-Appendix 2).
-This reflects increasing challenges across the recruitment environment, enhanced by factors like Brexit.
+The University remains fully committed to growing its PGR student population; the 2020 target of 1,100 students remains in place, despite increasing challenges across the recruitment environment, enhanced by factors like Brexit.
+The scale of the challenge in place is illustrated by a recent drop in the PGR population; from 2015/16 to 2016/17 it declined marginally, from X to Y.

-The University has strategies in place to mitigate threats emerging from Brexit, and to facilitate growth in the PGR population.
+However, the University has strategies in place to mitigate these threats, and to facilitate growth in the PGR population.
 Most notably, it has created a new University-wide Postgraduate Research School, led by a specifically appointed Dean.
 This was introduced in September 2017, with a view to markedly improving the PGR experience, and in turn, underpinning growth in the PGR population.
 The School has a remit to provide strategic and operational leadership for research degrees, the research student experience and research training and development, for students and academic supervisors.
 The School supports PGR students and supervisors throughout the entire PhD journey from recruitment to alumni relations and supports researcher/personal skills development, with a strong emphasis on generic skills, employability, practitioner engagement and entrepreneurship.
 The School also supports supervisors through clearly signposted support services and clearly articulated expectations, complemented by a programme of supervisor training.
 Research methods and research specific skills are provided within schools and disciplines.
 Specifically, the PGR School provides strategic oversight and guidance on areas related (but not limited) to: recruitment and admissions; support, monitoring and progression; training and development; and funding and scholarships, which includes providing support for institutional funding applications, facilitating the development of external partnerships including overseas government bodies.
 Moving forward, the Postgraduate Research School will focus on defining essential research skills and will explore the formalisation of skills development as a core part of research training.
 At the current time, PGR students have access to skills development through workshops, individual writing advice sessions and online materials.
 All new PGR students are provided with the opportunity, via their own School, to undertake an introductory development session on demonstrating and/or tutoring.
 In tandem, Schools frequently offer discipline-specific support and development around marking and feedback provision.